-Huffington Post Readers Inspire Hit Podcast, Truth or Dare
+HuffPost Readers Inspire Hit Podcast, 'Truth Or Dare'

 After an initial beta test of 25 episodes recorded between January and August of 2016, the podcast has become a permanent fixture on iTunes.
 As fall’s lineup approaches, I’m hitting the studio with an inspiring cast of new experts and a more regular and permanent recording schedule where new episodes release every Thursday.
 (Plus, stay tuned for a special edition mini-series in the works.)

-I’ll also be writing a monthly column entitled This Month in Social Health to introduce readers to a handful of leading social health experts each month.
+I’ll also be writing a monthly column entitled This Month in Social Health that will provide a quick overview of the top social stories trending in the news.
+And alongside the podcast, we’ll be developing a monthly Social Influencers List to introduce readers to a handful of leading social health experts each month.

 Catch the Episodes You Missed